-Driving can be dangerous even if you’re a perfect driver -- but who is?
-Even if you’re a highly skilled, experienced driver with a great record, you could be making dangerous mistakes on the road.
+Driving can be dangerous even if you’re a perfect driver — but who is?
+Even if you’re a highly skilled, experienced driver with an excellent record, you could be making dangerous mistakes on the road.
 And while driving, any mistake you make can turn deadly in a matter of seconds.
 Stay safe, and alert by avoiding these dangerous driving mistakes.

-- Driving under the influence: Drunk driving kills nearly 30 Americans every day, more than one every hour.
-Alcohol impaired driving crashes also cause almost a third of all traffic related deaths.
+- Driving under the influence: Drunk driving kills nearly 30 Americans every day, more than once every hour.
+Alcohol-impaired driving crashes also cause almost a third of all traffic-related deaths.
 But people drive drunk nearly 300,000 times every day, and 4,000 people are arrested for drunk driving daily.
-There’s no question that drunk driving kills, and that it’s dangerous.
-It’s also incredibly expensive and hazardous to your freedom, with a DUI or conviction for a drunk driving death costing thousands and potentially landing you in jail for an extended period of time.
+There’s no question that drunk driving kills and that it’s dangerous.
+It’s also costly and hazardous to your freedom, with a DUI or conviction for a drunk driving death costing thousands and potentially landing you in jail for an extended period of time.
 To stay safe, it’s best to avoid driving under the influence at all.
 Choose a designated driver, ask for a ride home, get a cab, or take public transportation home.

 - Aggressive driving and road rage: Aggressive driving doesn’t just drive other drivers crazy; it can kill you, too.
 In 56% of fatal crashes, aggressive driving is to blame.
 This can include driving recklessly, improper following, erratic lane changing, or failure to observe traffic laws.
 Aggressive driving can also graduate into road rage, making an even more dangerous situation as drivers race, intentionally crash, or taunt each other.
 It can even lead to violence on the road.
 Even when your patience is tested, it’s safer to practice courteous driving at all times.